miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Hengeyokai not freeze on Blood Theft and fixed Ji quest loop.
 +Improved library and made Red Spot gum ball machine destructable.
 +Finally fixed the dead-dog-still-hurting and Milligan freeze bugs.
-+Added console key and all hotkeys into the controls options menu.
-+Placed a dead dog into Fu Syndicate and filled Kamikaze Zen shelf.
-Fixed Giovanni crypt line artifacts and armored a Venture bridge.
-Removed basic discipline changes and restored bump mapping option.
 Made sure beachhouse thugs are dead if Mercurio appears at beach.
 Prevented player from using idle animation during a few cutscenes.
 Added info to hacking popup and fixed minor map and text details.